 The AA Research Foundation wants to better understand whether some circumstances and injuries from car crashes are more likely to lead to deaths rather than serious injuries.

 The AA Research Foundation and NZ Transport Agency have jointly commissioned research to better understand cyclist-motorist interactions at intersections.

 This research by the AA Research Foundation is examining proven differences between real and perceived driving risks and ways of improving drivers' assessment of risks they under-estimate.

 Research looking into whether traffic offending is a leading pathway into the criminal justice system for young New Zealanders and whether there are more effective penalties for youths' traffic offences.

 The AA Research Programme on driver impairment has included projects on recidivist drink driving and use of alcohol interlocks.

-The AA Research Foundation’s five-star driver programme investigates methods for improving driver performance in terms of fuel-economy and safety.
+The AA Research Foundation’s five-star driver programme investigated methods for improving drivers' fuel-economy and safety.

 This programme of research by the AA Research Foundation attempts to understand the scale of the driver inattention problem and find practical solutions.